Director, TCU Institute of Behavioral Research

 Texas Christian University

-Since joining the IBR faculty in 1991, Dr. Kevin Knight’s career has focused on research involving HIV and substance using criminal justice populations.
-He has served as Principal Investigator on research projects funded by the National Institute on Drug Abuse, National Institute of Justice, and the National Institute of Corrections.
-Currently, he is the TCU PI on a major NIDA Cooperative Agreement called Criminal Justice Drug Abuse Treatment Studies (CJ-DATS); a multi-site project currently in its 11th year with a focus on testing strategies to improve the implementation of evidence-based practices within a criminal justice setting.
+Since joining the IBR faculty in 1991, Kevin Knight’s career has focused on researching substance-using criminal justice populations.
+He has served as the Principal Investigator (PI) on several research projects funded by NIDA (the National Institute of Drug Abuse), the National Institute of Justice (NIJ), and the National Institute of Corrections.
+He has also served as the TCU PI on a major NIDA Cooperative Agreement called Criminal Justice Drug Abuse Treatment Studies (CJ-DATS); a multisite project spanning over 12 years and focused on testing strategies to improve the implementation of evidence-based practices within a criminal justice setting.
 He currently serves as one of the Multiple PIs on one of two HEAL projects – the Justice Community Opioid Innovation Network or JCOIN project.
 Dr. Knight served with Dr. Patrick Flynn as one of the Multiple PIs on a fiveyear project for HIV-positive prisoners from North Carolina and Texas being released back into the community.
 This project involved conducting a randomized clinical trial of an augmented test, treat, link, and retain model.
-Additionally, as a Co-PI on IBR’s 6-year Criminal Justice Disease Risk Reduction Project (DRR), Dr. Knight developed, adapted, and tested intervention strategies designed to reduce the frequency of on-going risky behaviors for HIV-positive individuals released from custody.
+Additionally, as a Co-PI on the IBR’s 6-year NIDA-funded Disease Risk Reduction Project (DRR), Dr. Knight developed, adapted, and tested intervention strategies designed to reduce the frequency of on-going risky behaviors for HIV-positive individuals released from custody.
 Dr. Knight has spearheaded studies involving the development, implementation, and psychometric testing of brief screening tools for substance use disorders, psychosocial functioning, client motivation, and treatment engagement.
-He co-authored the TCU Drug Screen 5—Opioid Supplement and serves on multiple journal editorial boards, including serving as co-editor of Offender Programs Report, and participates in advisory activities for a variety of organizations that address criminal justice, substance use, and related policy issues.
-His primary research interests include screening and assessment strategies, targeted and adaptive interventions, and implementation strategies of evidence-based practices within justice-involved organizations.
+He co-authored the TCU Drug Screen 5—Opioid Supplement and serves on multiple journal editorial boards.
+He participates in advisory activities for organizations addressing criminal justice, substance use, and related policy issues.
+His primary research interests include screening and assessment strategies, targeted and adaptive interventions, and implementation strategies for evidence-based practices within justice-involved organizations.
 Dr. Knight assumed the role of Director in June of 2020.

 Selected Advisory and Service Activities